 When I get back massages or foot rubs I even add a little peppermint to help with muscle relaxation just as an icy hot patch might.
 My best friends during the wedding planning and house renovations have been “Stress Relief” and “Relaxation” and they sing me sweet smelling songs every night when I go to sleep.
-My favorite scents of all time are “Relaxation” and “Aromance” and you can never go wrong with Lavender.
+My favorite scents of all time are Relaxation, purify, and citrus cream, and this changes whenever I find new ones!.

 My hunny has been skeptical of these sweet smelling babies from the beginning, but even he has gotten accustomed to the nice smelling rooms around the house.
 You can’t argue with air fresheners that can also boost your mood!
 Heck, he even bought me one called “love potion” for Valentine’s Day, so he’s gotta have some faith right?
 That or he is just really smart….either way, I find no harm in a house that smells great and a mind that feels relaxed.
 This girl now has 3 diffusers in her home, and has bought one for 3 loved ones trying to spread the scent love wherever she goes.
 I even brought my diffuser on a recent weekend trip because that’s how much I enjoy using it at night.
 I notice a difference in how long it takes me to fall asleep with it on and to me it is worth using!